iTz-Virtual/DateCalculator/README.md

 # Known Bugs
 If you're using a keyboard with US International layout and you press any apostrophe the program will crash with KeyError: "undefined character name 'COMBINING APOSTROPHE'" or similar.
-Just wait for a pyinput update
+I'm waiting for a pyinput update to fix this bug.